kpilearner/lmr/README.md

 ### ComfyUI-nunchaku

 We extend our heartfelt thanks to @[judian17](https://github.com/judian17) for crafting a ComfyUI [workflow](https://github.com/River-Zhang/ICEdit/issues/1#issuecomment-2846568411) that facilitates seamless usage of our model.
 Explore this excellent [workflow](https://github.com/River-Zhang/ICEdit/issues/1#issuecomment-2846568411) to effortlessly run our model within ComfyUI.
+Only **4GB VRAM GPU** is enough to run with ComfyUI-nunchaku!

-The checkpoint utilized in this workflow differs slightly from the one described in the original paper.
-Please redownload it from [here](https://huggingface.co/RiverZ/normal-lora/tree/main).
 This workflow incorporates high-definition refinement, yielding remarkably good results.
 Moreover, integrating this LoRA with Redux enables outfit changes to a certain degree.
 Once again, a huge thank you to @[judian17](https://github.com/judian17) for his innovative contributions!
-For more details about the workflow, please refer to this [issue](https://github.com/River-Zhang/ICEdit/issues/1#issuecomment-2846568411).

 ![comfyui image](docs/images/comfyuiexample.png)